RobPurcellUK/psmodules/README.md

 # psmodules
-PowerShell modules and profile stuff.
+PowerShell modules and profile stuff

 Some are mine, some I've pulled together from blogs and sample code.